saxess-software/DataFactory-Knowledge-Center/ETL/control.tMonitoring.md

 	SubGroup NVARCHAR(255) NOT NULL,
 	Measure NVARCHAR(255) NOT NULL,
 	MonitoringDateTime DATETIME NOT NULL,
-  	ValueTyp NVARCHAR(255) NOT NULL, -- INT, STRING, MONEY
+  	ValueType NVARCHAR(255) NOT NULL, -- INT, STRING, MONEY
 	ValueInt BIGINT NOT NULL,
 	ValueMoney MONEY NOT NULL,
 	ValueString NVARCHAR(255) NOT NULL,